marshallflax/vision/AWS_Developer.md

       - Default subnets typically `172.31.0.0/20`, `172.31.16.0/20`, `172.31.32.0/20`, etc.
       - Default VPC may be deleted (and then perhaps recreated)
       - VPCs may have one primary and four secondary IPv4 ranges (each between `/16` and `/28`) and one IPv6 range
+        - Secondary ranges useful when the primary range is full, or when your primary range overlaps with some other VPC you wish to peer to.
+        - Cannot mix RFC1918 ranges -- `10.0.0.0/8`, `172.16.0.0/12`, `192.168.0.0/16`, but can add "normal" CIDRs
+        - `100.64.0.0/10` is a shared address space for ISPs used for carrier-grade NAT.
+          - Note the `/10` ... it extends through `100.127.255.255`
+      - NB: If primary subnet lies in `100.64.0.0/10`, then RFC1918 CIDRs may _not_ be secondary ranges
     - Your VPCs might be `10.xx.0.0/16`
   - Default IPv4 subnets are `/20`
     - IPv4 is mandatory for VPCs; IPv6 is optional.
       - All IPv6 VPC blocks are `/56` and all IPv6 subnets are `/64`
       - IPv6 addresses not supported by Amazon-provided DNS, AWS Site-to-Site VPN and customer gateways, NAT, and VPC endpoints.
   - `0.0.0.0/0` useful for opening to entire Internet
+  - Subnets can be configured to automatically get a public IPv4.
+    - Subnets can be associated with a routing table.
+Those without a routing table use the VPC's routing table.
   - _Five_ reserved IPs within a subnet (so a `/28` has 11 rather than 16)
     - 0th -- Network address (router)
     - 1st -- Reserved for VPC router